 The Agave Approach

 Holistic Pediatric Lens: Agave Pediatrics, under the direction of Dr. Agarwal, has developed a clinically successful, evidence-based, compassionate, and thorough approach to the treatment of oral ties.

 Lip Ties are Different: New evidence on this topic continues to emerge but current research does not support the necessity of performing both tongue and lip tie procedures at the same visit.
 In fact, many children never undergo release of the upper lip tie because of the improvement noted to feeding or speech after a tongue tie procedure alone.

-Multi-disciplinary Approach: Our multi-disciplinary team of MD and DO doctors, lactation consultants, speech pathologists, and nurse practitioners specializes in diagnosing and treating children of varying ages with tongue ties and lip ties not just in Phoenix, but all over the state.
+Multi-disciplinary Approach: Our multi-disciplinary team of MD and DO physicians, lactation consultants, speech pathologists, and nurse practitioners specializes in diagnosing and treating children of varying ages with tongue ties and lip ties not just in Phoenix, but all over the state.

 Do No Harm: With this concept as our guiding principle, Agave Pediatrics consistently follows a well-established protocol for the treatment of oral ties.

 Education & Research: Our team has been very active & instrumental in disseminating information and educating providers about tongue tie all over the world.

 Click learn more to view some of the recent testimonials from satisfied moms, dads, and families.
 Please feel free to browse through these & numerous other accolades, testimonials, and praise that we have accumulated over more than a decade of tongue and lip tie management that are available on video, our companion site or social media.